bjornmeansbear/sustainable-packaging/README.md

 The short of it is that you must Try to see all the potential bits and pieces of a project at the outset and then design accordingly.
 That's more or less it -- understanding that everything is connected.
 "If you want to bake an apple pie from scratch you must first invent the universe..." -- carl sagan.

+This systems stuff is important!
+Sustainability -- really understanding sustainability -- involves grasping that...

 ## venn diagram

 If you're trying to grasp this; heres a diagram: what package designing "is" is the overlap of all these different things -- you take them into account; Packaging design; or at least good (and sustainable) packaging design is where they all meet...